Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 19 Oktober 2024 10.29.14 UTC
+- WIB: Sabtu, 19 Oktober 2024 11.28.35 UTC
-- WITA: Sabtu, 19 Oktober 2024 11.29.14 UTC
+- WITA: Sabtu, 19 Oktober 2024 12.28.35 UTC
-- WIT: Sabtu, 19 Oktober 2024 12.29.14 UTC
+- WIT: Sabtu, 19 Oktober 2024 13.28.35 UTC

 Kutipan Inspiratif:
-"At the end of the day, the most overwhelming key to a child's success is the positive involvement of parents."
+"Square has 4 ends triangle has 3 ends line has to ends life has one end but our friendship has no end!!!"

-Kategori: success
+Kategori: friendship